Officials Licence Scheme

 Continuous personal development (CPD)

-Once Licensed, officials are required to complete annual CPD.
+Once Licensed, officials complete annual CPD.
 This ensures that everyone is kept up to date with the latest rules and regulations updates, any changes to officiating procedures, and helps keep officials well connected to one another.
 CPD can take the form of webinars, face-to-face and remote workshops, an annual conference, and online courses.

 CPD is tracked using CPD credits - 1 CPD credit is equivalent to approximately 1 hour of learning, and officials need 8 per year to renew their Official Licence.